skunkteam/types/README.md

 // throws ValidationError: expected a [SmallString], got: "1234567890"
 ```

-The error-message is ok, but to get better error messages provide one in your validation, for example:
+The error-message is ok, but to get better error messages provide one in your validation-function, for example:

 ```typescript
 /** A Percentage must be between 0 and 100 inclusive. */